iOS 14 and Facebook ads: All you need to know

 Checklist: Do these things now to minimize effects of iOS 14

-The good news is that Facebook is on your side and working around the clock on solutions and new features/tools to mitigate as much tracking and reporting issues from the iOS 14 update as possible.
+The good news is that Facebook is on your side and worked around the clock on solutions and new features/tools to mitigate as much tracking and reporting issues since the iOS 14 update as possible.

 Here’s the four most important things Facebook and I recommend you do today: